SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Pinkie opened the magazine and read the nice things in it to Rarity.

-"This dress is so beautiful, I need it right now."
+"This dress is so beautiful; I need it right now." [comma splice]

 A tinge of blush returned to Rarity's face.

-"Rarity has outdone herself once again, this is just wow!"
+"Rarity has outdone herself once again.
+This is just wow!" [comma splice]

 Pinkie spun around and lay down next to Rarity, showing her the inside of the magazine.

-"I need this dress in my life, where can I buy one for me and my husband?"
+"I need this dress in my life!
+Where can I buy one for me and my husband?" [comma splice]

 The two snickered together.
 Rarity took the issue in her magic so Pinkie could point with her hooves.

-"The care and attention put into this dress is like none other."
+"The level of care and attention put into this dress is like none other." ["care and attention" are plural.
+You could, alternatively, go for something like "the care and attention put into this dress are unmatched"]

 Pinkie pointed at another one.

 "This dress is almost as cute and pretty as the pony who made it!"

-Rarity blushed full on.
-"Do I have a secret admirer?"
+Rarity blushed deeply.
+"Do I have a secret admirer?" [full-on is misspelled, and an adjective incorrectly used adverbially besides]

 Pinkie pointed at the name attached to the quote.
 "I don't think they're so secret."

-Rarity read the name out loud, "Pinkie Pie."
+Rarity read the name out loud: "Pinkie Pie."
 She looked at Pinkie, mouth agape.

 Pinkie blushed.
 "I was coming over to tell you about my feelings…"

 Rarity regained composure and apologized.
-"I'm sorry I didn't see your compliment past the complaints."
+"I'm sorry I couldn't see past the complaints to your compliment."

 Pinkie apologized in return.
 "I'm sorry those ponies said those mean things about your dress.
 I wanted to say something when I gave them my statement to Vanity Mare, but I figured if I caused a scene, they'd remove my words, or worse, remove your dress."